-A hip fracture is a break in the thigh bone (femur) of your hip joint.

-A hip fracture is a break in the femur (thigh bone) of the hip joint.
-Joints are areas where 2 or more bones meet.
-The hip joint is a "ball and socket" joint where the femur meets the pelvic bone.
-The ball part of the hip joint is the head of the femur, and the socket is a cup-like structure in the pelvic bone called the acetabulum.
-Hip fracture is a serious injury and requires immediate medical attention.
+Joints are areas where two or more bones meet.
+Your hip joint is a "ball and socket" joint, where your thigh bone meets your pelvic bone.
+The ball part of your hip joint is the head of the thigh bone.
+The socket is a cup-like structure in your pelvic bone.
+This is called the acetabulum.
+Hip fracture is a serious injury and needs immediate medical attention.

-A fracture is a partial or complete break in a bone.
-There can be either a single break or multiple breaks in a bone.
-A hip fracture is classified by the specific area of the break and the type of break(s) in the bone.
+Either a single break or multiple breaks can happen in a bone.
+A hip fracture is classified by the specific area of the break and the type of break(s) in your bone.